VIDEO: Dog loose on I-95 in Philadelphia brings morning traffic to standstill

 PHILADELPHIA (WPVI) -- A dog running along Interstate 95 brought traffic to a standstill Friday morning in Philadelphia.

-The dog was first spotted at about 7:20 a.m. on the southbound lanes near Allegheny Avenue in the city's Tacony section.
+The dog was first spotted at about 7:20 a.m. on the southbound lanes near Allegheny Avenue.

-The dog proceeded south along I-95 dodging traffic, and at one point, even crossed the temporary lanes that were constructed after the highway collapsed in June.
+The dog went running along I-95 dodging traffic, and at one point it even crossed the temporary lanes that were constructed after the highway collapsed in June.

 During the mile-long chase, the dog was hit by a large truck.
 The collision knocked the dog over, but it kept running.